 Switch out any processed, unhealthy training treats or regular meals for something healthier.

-Chicken is often a good alternative, as are many veggies if you can get your pooch to eat them.
+Chicken is often a good alternative, as are carrots if you can get your pooch to eat them.

 Finally, begin cutting back on your dog’s regular meals.